python-websockets/websockets/docs/topics/keepalive.rst

 .. _Ping: https://www.rfc-editor.org/rfc/rfc6455.html#section-5.5.2
 .. _Pong: https://www.rfc-editor.org/rfc/rfc6455.html#section-5.5.3

-It loops through these steps:

-1. Wait 20 seconds.
-2. Send a Ping frame.
-3. Receive a corresponding Pong frame within 20 seconds.

-If the Pong frame isn't received, websockets considers the connection broken and closes it.
+It sends a Ping frame every 20 seconds.
+It expects a Pong frame in return within 20 seconds.
+Else, it considers the connection broken and terminates it.

 This mechanism serves three purposes: